 - Further texts to look into: Often when we read texts, we find other potentially useful and interesting references cited within it.
 I like to create a space where I can paste (or write out) references that I want to follow up on.
-I usually write a note on why a potential source could helpful and if I found numerous sources, I usually rank them, in terms of priority.
+I usually write a note on why a potential source could help and if I found numerous sources, I usually rank them, in terms of priority.

 Once I found sources and engaged with them by writing as I read, I ended with quality notes that balanced summarizing information and writing out my own thoughts about the topic.
 Some of these notes could then be directly pasted into my word document, thus, I wasn’t staring at a blank white page thinking, “How the heck am I supposed to start this?”
 The strategies that I described above helped me to get more organized and, more importantly, get started.

 What about you?
 What are your favorite strategies for finding, managing, and engaging with sources?
 Let me know in the comments section!